This is a sponsored post on behalf of Dairy Farmers of Canada.

 It’s snowy white on the outside, and richly buttery on the inside, with a lovely earthy flavour that gives any old-world camembert a run for its money.

-To be honest, my favourite way to enjoy this cheese is just on its own, with thick slices of fresh crusty bread and a glass of crisp white wine, or baked until it melts into a gooey puddle that’s perfect for slathering onto freshly made crostini.
+To be honest, my favourite way to enjoy this cheese is just on its own, with thick slices of fresh crusty bread and a glass of crisp white wine.
+It also makes a spectacular baked cheese – just pop the whole wheel into the oven until it melts into a gooey puddle, and then slather onto freshly made crostini.

 But since neither of those make for much of a recipe, I turned to the local farmers market for inspiration… which is where I picked up another June favourite, a basket of the first Ontario strawberries of the season, tiny and bright red and intensely flavourful.

-Paired up with a grilled flatbread base, these two are a match made in heaven (or maybe just a balmy June evening, which is pretty much the same thing), with the tangy sweetness of the berries acting as a perfect counterpoint to the gooey, melty richness of the cheese.
+These two flavours are a match made in heaven (or maybe just a balmy June evening, which is pretty much the same thing), with the tangy sweetness of the berries acting as a perfect counterpoint to the gooey, melty richness of the cheese.

-Add a sprinkle of crisp-fried pancetta cubes, a scattering of fresh basil and a drizzle of balsamic syrup, and you’ve got yourself a simple, summery appetizer that’s perfect for your next barbecue.
+Add a simple grilled flatbread base, a sprinkle of crisp-fried pancetta cubes, a scattering of fresh basil and a drizzle of balsamic syrup, and you’ve got yourself a simple, summery appetizer that’s perfect for your next barbecue.

 Or pair it with a green salad for a quickie weeknight dinner, if that’s more your speed.